pramika-kumar/AI-Handwriting-Analysis/README.md

 -Gets all of the images and stores them as arrays in a picke file

 charRecogntionNN
--Creates the neural network and trains the data
+-Creates the neural network and trains the model

 testing_predictions
 -test images with all the possible single characters